It's

 Far East as I close my eyes and lean against the warm wood.
 Sighing blissfully,

-before my skin treatment.
+before my treatment.

 After